nmcspadden/PrinterGenerator/README.md

 The script can either take arguments on the command line, or a CSV file containing a list of printers with all the necessary information.

+The script will generate a pkginfo file.
+This pkginfo file is a "nopkg" style, and thus has three separate scripts:

+* installcheck_script
+* postinstall_script
+* uninstall_script

+The installcheck_script looks for an existing print queue named PRINTERNAME.
+If it does not find one, it will exit 0 and trigger an installation request.
+If it does find one, it will compare all of the options provided (DRIVER, ADDRESS, DISPLAYNAME, LOCATION, and OPTIONS) for differences.
+If there are any differences, it will trigger an installation request.

+The postinstall_script will attempt to delete the existing print queue named PRINTERNAME first, and then will reinstall the queue with the specified options.
+*Note that it does not check to see if the printer queue is in use at the time, so it is possible that existing print jobs will be cancelled if a user is printing when a Munki reinstall occurs.*

+The uninstall_script will delete the printer queue named PRINTERNAME if uninstallation is triggered.

 ### Using a CSV file:

 A template CSV file is provided to make it easy to generate multiple pkginfos in one run.
 Pass the path to the csv file with `--csv`: